Opening a new dental practice

 Details can be found at http://www.cqc.org.uk/organisations-we-regulate

 To do this request a quotation from Dent RPA (click here for quotation form).
-You will receive a formal quote for Dent RPA to act as your Radiation Protection Adviser within 48 hours.
-A written contract will be sent out following acceptance of the quote.
+You will receive an instant online quote for Dent RPA to act as your Radiation Protection Adviser.
+A written contract will be provided within 48 hours of accepting our quote by telephone or email.

 Dent RPA will automatically act in this capacity when appointed as Radiation Protection Adviser for a practice and no separate appointment need be made.

 The plans should give room dimensions and show the position of the X-ray equipment and control console.
 Details of the construction of walls and the occupancy levels of surrounding areas should also be given where possible.
-Plans can be emailed to RPA@dentrpa.com or posted to us.
-Please do this as early as possible in case changes to the layout need to be made or additional protection required.
-This service is normally only available to customers who sign up for an RPA contract and a small charge may be made for the assessment.
-This constitutes the Prior Risk Assessment required under Ionising Radiations Regulations 1999 (7).
+Plans should be emailed to RPA@dentrpa.com Please do this as early as possible in case changes to the layout need to be made or additional protection required.
+This service is normally only available to customers who sign up for a three-yearly RPA contract and the assessment is usually included in the agreement.
+The RPA specification provided by Dent RPA constitutes a significant part of the requirement to carry out a Radiation Risk Assessment prior to carrying out work with ionising radiation, mandated under Ionising Radiations Regulations 2017 (8).

-- Arrange for commissioning and Critical Examination of the X-ray equipment once installed.
+- Arrange for the Critical Examination of the X-ray equipment to be performed.

-Dent RPA will normally carry out the commissioning of the X-ray equipment on your behalf and will usually perform the Critical Examination on behalf of the installer.
-We usually require at least two weeks notice but will try and accommodate all requests.
-Please note that it is a legal requirement that such tests are carried out before the equipment is put into clinical use.
+The installer will usually perform the Critical Examination following installation and this should be sufficient to ensure that the equipment is safe for use.
+However, Dent RPA are able to offer this service where the installer is unable to arrange the testing.
+We usually require at least two weeks’ notice, but will try and accommodate all requests.
+Please note that it is a legal requirement that such tests are carried out before the equipment is put into clinical service.

 - Appoint a Legal Person who takes overall responsibility for radiation protection matters.